Finnair: Destinations

 Finnair flies from its Helsinki hub to over 80 destinations in over 35 countries in Asia, Europe and North America.
 Finnair also serves six destinations in the United States.
-Previously the airline has served Africa and South America, including countries such as Egypt, Colombia, and Brazil, but primarily on a leisure basis.
+Previously, the airline has served Africa and South America, including countries such as Egypt, Colombia and Brazil, but primarily on a leisure basis.
 Finnair has over 10 domestic destinations.
 Domestic flights are operated in co-operation with the airline's subsidiary Nordic Regional Airlines.

-In 2021, Finnair opened five routes from Stockholm Arlanda to Bangkok and Phuket in Thailand, as well as New York-JFK, Miami and Los Angeles in the United States.
+In 2021, Finnair opened five routes from Stockholm–Arlanda to Bangkok–Suvarnabhumi and Phuket in Thailand, as well as New York–JFK, Miami and Los Angeles in the United States.
 Those routes have been discontinued.

-On Monday 28 February 2022 Russia closed its airspace as a countermeasure to EU airspace closure.
-This meant many changes to Finnair’s Asian services, as most of Finnair’s flights between Europe and Asia have used the shortest, fastest, and most environmentally sound route over Russia.
-On 9 March 2022, flight AY073 departed from Helsinki to Tokyo Narita through the North Pole.
-Back in 1983, Finnair was the first airline to fly non-stop from Europe to Japan, flying over the North Pole – so operating in the polar region is not new to Finnair.
+On 28 February 2022, Russia closed its airspace as a countermeasure to EU airspace closure.
+This meant many changes to Finnair's Asian services, as most of Finnair's flights between Europe and Asia had used the shortest, fastest, and most environmentally sound route over Russia.
+In response, on 9 March 2022, flight AY073 departed from Helsinki to Tokyo Narita via the North Pole.
+Back in 1983, Finnair was the first airline to fly non-stop from Europe to Japan by flying over the North Pole – so operating in the polar region is not new to Finnair.

-Finnair announced a new route to Dallas Fort-Worth International Airport in 2022.
-Finnair also reintroduced flights to Seattle in 2022.
+Finnair announced a new route to Dallas/Fort Worth in 2022.
+Finnair also reintroduced flights to Seattle/Tacoma in 2022.